arivan-amin/Clean-Architecture-Microservices/README.md

 ### Automatic Audit Logs Recording

-Uses Spring **AOP** to create Audit Events automatically whenever any API in any of the services are called and uses **Kafka** to send them to the **Audit Service** to be recorded, allowing the controllers to be clutter-free and simple.
+Uses Spring **AOP** to create Audit Events automatically whenever any API in any of the services are called and save it to persistence, allowing the controllers to be clutter-free and simple.

 ### Clean Restful API in all services

-The API follows the modern best practices in Restful services recommendations like using * *ResponseEntity** and returning **ProblemDetail**.
+The API follows the modern best practices in Spring Restful services like using **ResponseEntity** and returning **ProblemDetail** for errors.

 ### CQRS